fetaplop/m3-project-client/README.md

 ## Description

 This is an app that provides all the bus stops within Oulu region.
-A user can search for bus stops by name.
+A user can search for bus stops by name and save stops as their favourites if they're logged-in.

+Note: there have been some changes to bus stops in Linnanmaa area after seeding the app's database (last seeded in late May 2020) so the data is not 100% up-to-date.
+I will probably reseed after taking some steps to start using live stop monitoring data.

+## Instructions

+You need to clone, do npm install and run both the server and client to run this app in dev mode.
+Check the link at the bottom of this readme to find a link to the deployed version instead!
+Please note that

 ## User Stories